 add the 1.5 litres stock

-Simmer at a low heat for half an hour, take care that it does not boil
+Simmer on a low heat for half an hour, take care that it does not boil

 Blend with a stick blender until you have a velvety consistency.

-There are lots of toppings that are nice on this soup- chopped herbs , greek yogurt, toasted pumpkin seeds or chopped walnuts.
-Sage in particular goes well with pumpkin take your pick and enjoy
+There are lots of toppings that are nice on this soup- chopped herbs, greek yoghurt, toasted pumpkin seeds or chopped walnuts.
+Sage, in particular, goes well with pumpkin take your pick and enjoy